oliviano/Big-Red-Button/README.md

 ## Specs & Features

-Interafaces with the SparFun (https://www.sparkfun.com/products/9181 " Big Dome Pushbutton") via Midi.
+Interafaces with the SparkFun Big Dome Pushbutton https://www.sparkfun.com/products/9181 via Midi.
 It feautures Debounce on the input and PWM Led control on the output.

 ## Details